masayil/dogechain/README.md

-## Jury
+## Dogechain

-DogeChain-Lab Jury is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from 0xPolygon's Polygon Edge project.
+Dogechain-Lab Dogechain is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from 0xPolygon's Polygon Edge project.

 To find out more about Polygon, read [this README](./README-PolygonEdge.md).

 ---

-Copyright 2022 DogeChain-Lab
+Copyright 2022 Dogechain-Lab

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.